-Tax Risk.
 In order to qualify for the favorable tax treatment generally available to regulated investment companies and avoid Fund-level taxes, the Fund must also satisfy certain distribution requirements.
 Capital controls and currency controls may affect the Fund's ability to meet the applicable distribution requirements.
 If the Fund fails to satisfy the distribution requirement necessary to qualify for treatment as a regulated investment company for any taxable year, the Fund would be treated as a corporation subject to U.S. federal income tax, thereby subjecting any income earned by the Fund to tax at the corporate level.
 If the Fund fails to satisfy a separate distribution requirement, it will be subject to a Fund-level excise tax.
 These Fund-level taxes will apply in addition to taxes payable at the shareholder level on distributions.

 Tracking Error Risk.
 Tracking error refers to the risk that the Fund's performance may not match or correlate to that of its Underlying Index, either on a daily or aggregate basis.
 Tracking error may cause the Fund's performance to be less than expected.
 There are a number of factors that may contribute to the Fund's tracking error, such as Fund expenses, imperfect correlation between the Fund's investments and those of the Underlying Index, the use of representative sampling, if applicable, asset valuation differences, tax considerations, the unavailability of securities in the Underlying Index from time to time, holding cash and cash equivalents, and other liquidity constraints.
-Mathematical compounding may prevent the Fund from correlating with the monthly, quarterly, annual or other period performance of its benchmark.
-In addition, the Fund may not invest in certain securities and other instruments included in the Underlying Index, or invest in them in the exact proportions they represent of the Underlying Index, including due to legal restrictions or limitations imposed by the government of China or a lack of liquidity on stock exchanges in which such securities trade.
+In addition, securities included in the Underlying Index may be suspended from trading.
+To the extent the Fund calculates its NAV based on fair value prices and the value of the Underlying Index is based on securities' closing prices on local foreign markets, the Fund's ability to track the Underlying Index may be adversely affected.
+Mathematical compounding may prevent the Fund from correlating with the monthly, quarterly, annual or other period performance of its Underlying Index.
+In addition, the Fund may not invest in certain securities and other instruments included in the Underlying Index, or invest in them in the exact proportions they represent of the Underlying Index, including due to legal restrictions or limitations imposed by the government of China or a lack of liquidity in certain securities.
 Moreover, the Fund may be delayed in purchasing or selling securities and other instruments included in the Underlying Index.
 Any issues the Fund encounters with regard to currency convertibility (including the cost of borrowing funds, if any) and repatriation may also increase the Fund's tracking error.